Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us03/01.requirements-engineering/Readme.md

 > **Question:** Should the system able the HRM to insert multiple collaborators in one interaction before saving them?
 >
 > **Answer:** it's not required to do so.
+>
+> **Question:** I have some questions regarding the business rules of this US:
+>
+> Is there any limitation regarding the length of the name of the collaborator?
+>
+> Should we consider valid only the birthdates in which the collaborator has more than 18 years?
+>
+> What should be the format for the phone number?
+9 numbers?
+>
+> What is the format for the numbers from the id doc types?
+>
+> Are there any other business rules?
+>
+> **Answer:** According to the Portuguese law a name should contain at maximum six words;
+>
+> yes;
+>
+> validating 9 digits will be acceptable; validating with international format would be excelent;
+>
+> each doc type has specific formats like taxpayer number, Citizen Card ou passport.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC2:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies